giancarlooancia/numerical-aspects/README.md

 ### Anaconda and Spyder

-To install anaconda [here](https://www.anaconda.com/download).
+To install anaconda, [here](https://www.anaconda.com/download).
 At the end of the installation procedure, it is asked to install `doxygen`.

 ### Useful Guides
 ### Useful References